Webhooks on Legalesign

 Add or remove a webhook using the web app

-Go to settings and you'll see the webhooks panel.
-The form has simple controls to add or remove webhooks
+Go to API dashboard and click on 'Config'.
+Scroll down to the webhooks section.
+The form has simple controls to add or remove webhooks.
+In the image below an ngrok endpoint is receiving all events.

 Add or remove a webhook using the API

-For more information see the documentation: API webhooks
+For more information see the API documentation: REST API webhooks

 What's in a webhook?

-The quickest way to do this is add a webhook, send/sign/reject some test documents in the web app, and inspect the contents in the Legalesign API Dashboard.
+The quickest way to inspect your data is to add a webhook, send/sign/reject some test documents in the web app, and then view the webhooks log in the Legalesign API Dashboard.

-If you need a temporary webhook URL for testing (that you can inspect too) then check out ngrok.
+If you need a temporary webhook URL for testing then check out ngrok.

-Once you have ngrok, fire it up in terminal with ./ngrok http 80
+Quick how-to on ngrok: once you download ngrok, fire it up in the terminal with ./ngrok http 80

 The format of realtime webhook

-Table of combinations for 'object' and 'event' are:
+Table of possible combinations for 'object' and 'event':

 object | event |